-We are sending you this proxy statement and the enclosed proxy card because the board of directors of Vuzix Corporation is soliciting your proxy to vote at the 2017 Annual Meeting of Stockholders.
-We invite you to attend the annual meeting and request that you vote on the proposals described in this proxy statement.
-The meeting will be held on Tuesday, June 13, 2017 at 11:30 a.m. (local time) at Vuzix corporate offices at 25 Hendrix Road, Suite A, West Henrietta, New York.
+We are sending you this proxy statement and the enclosed proxy card because the board of directors of Vuzix Corporation is soliciting your proxy to vote at the 2018 Annual Meeting of Stockholders.
+We invite you to attend the Annual Meeting and request that you vote on the proposals described in this proxy statement.
+The Annual Meeting will be held on Wednesday, June 13, 2018 at 11:00 a.m. (local time) at Vuzix corporate offices at 25 Hendrix Road, Suite A, West Henrietta, New York.
 However, you do not need to attend the meeting to vote your shares.
 Instead, you may simply complete, date, sign and return the enclosed proxy card.

-We are mailing this proxy statement, the accompanying proxy card, and our Annual Report on Form 10-K for the year ended December 31, 2016 on or about May 11, 2017 to all stockholders of record entitled to vote at the annual meeting.
+We are mailing this proxy statement, the accompanying proxy card, and our Annual Report on Form 10-K for the year ended December 31, 2017 on or about May 11, 2018 to all stockholders of record entitled to vote at the Annual Meeting.